LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 - I'm going to need port port 80 http and 3000 open for now while testing but I do have the reverse proxy code available
 - I need to ssh into the app and test the deployment manually as I need the app to start in the background as to not timeout jenkins and lock the console
 - I could use pm2 but I need to see what the code was to run in the background I believe it was just one symbol after the run command
+- When I've tested it I should be able to basically use my script from running the app

 #### Notes